rse/analogclock/README.md

 - **segment3**=*color* (outer color of todo segment display, default: `#2068b0`)
 - **segment4**=*color* (inner color of todo segment display, default: `#c2dbf4`)

+Hint: if either option `duration` or `until` are given, the clock with show a done/todo-segment and automatically shuts down once the ending time is reached.

 License
 -------